nawabahmadreshi/documentation/pages/features/text-me-the-app.md

 ##### Q: How come my (non US) phone number isn't working?

-A: With full numbers, you are required to use the "+" and the country code.
-If you know your users are only in a certain country, you could automatically append the + and the country code so that they only need to append their number without the country code.
+A: With full numbers, you are required to use "+" and the country code.
+If you know your users are only in a certain country, you can automatically prepend "+" and the country code so that they only need to enter their regular number.
+To do this, you must [configure a custom url](/features/text-me-the-app/guide/#configure-custom-url-in-branch-dashboard) and complete subsequent steps to create a custom text-me-the-app page.
+Then, you can alter the code snippet in [step 2](/features/text-me-the-app/guide/#insert-sendsms-snippet-into-your-page) with the following:

+{% highlight js %}
+    var phone = "+91" + form.phone.value;
+{% endhighlight %}

+In the example above, "+91" is the code for the country your users are based in.

 {% endif %}